San Francisco 49ers vs. Jacksonville Jaguars NFL Week 11 Odds, Plays and Insights for November 21, 2021

 - Jacksonville has played nine games, with four wins against the spread.

-- So far this year, the Jaguars have been installed as underdogs by a 6.5-point margin or more four times and are 3-1 ATS in those games.
+- The Jaguars have been underdogs by 6.5 points or more four times this season and are 3-1 ATS in those matchups.

-- Jacksonville's games this year have gone over the total in just two out of nine opportunities (22.2%).
+- Jacksonville's games this season have eclipsed the over/under two times in nine opportunities (22.2%).

-- Jacksonville is 2-3 against the spread and 1-4 overall when the team piles up over 331.4 yards.
+- When Jacksonville piles up more than 331.4 yards, the team is 2-3 against the spread and 1-4 overall.

-- The Jaguars have turned the ball over 15 times this season, eight more turnovers than the 49ers have forced (7).
+- This year the Jaguars have turned the ball over 15 times, eight more than the 49ers' takeaways (7).

 Home and road insights

-- Jacksonville has two wins against the spread, and is 2-3 overall, at home this season.
+- At home this season, Jacksonville has two wins against the spread and is 2-3 overall.

-- In five home games this year, Jacksonville has gone over the total once.
+- Jacksonville has hit the over once in five home games this year.

-- San Francisco is 3-1 overall, with two wins against the spread, on the road.
+- San Francisco has two wins against the spread, and is 3-1 overall, in away games.

-- This season, in four road games, San Francisco has hit the over twice.
+- In four away games this year, San Francisco has hit the over twice.

 Powered by Data Skrive.